-The advent of electronic credit card processing and later the use of Card Verification (CVV) codes have dramatically changed the game and now go a long way to protect both businesses and consumers.
+The advent of electronic credit card processing and later the use of Card Verification (CVV) codes have dramatically changed the game in conjunction with credit card validation services, which help protect both businesses and consumers.

 The proliferation of pre-paid credit cards and gift cards, however, has chipped away at some of that protection as far as businesses are concerned.
 Pre-paid cards are essentially “anonymous” and businesses do not have many options for protecting themselves against the improper use of these cards.
-This is especially true for businesses who’s “goods” are recurring service fees or incremental fees based on usage that must be billed monthly for example.
-Because there is no “line of credit”, a pre-paid card holder may have the amount of the fee available for the first authorization, but will not likely have it available for subsequent months.
+This is especially true for businesses whose “goods” are recurring service fees or incremental fees based on usage that must be billed monthly.
+Because there is no “line of credit”, a pre-paid cardholder may have the amount of the fee available for the first authorization, but will not likely have it available for subsequent months.

 One way businesses can mitigate the risk where pre-paid or gift cards are concerned is by validating against what is called a Bank Identification Number (BIN).
 The BIN or first 6 numbers of a card identify several key pieces of information for a merchant.